hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/convergence.md

 :alt: python telemac flux discharge convergence pythomac
 :name: steady-flux-convergence

-Flux convergence plot across the two boundaries of the dry-initialized steady Telemac2d simulation with a total simulation time of 10000 seconds, created with the pythomac.extract_fluxes() function.
+Flux convergence plot across the two boundaries of the dry-initialized steady Telemac2d simulation with a total simulation time of timesteps seconds, created with the pythomac.extract_fluxes() function.
 ```

 (tm-calculate-convergence)=